Health alert

 Who is at risk?

-Unvaccinated infants are at particularly high risk of contracting measles.
-Victorians born between 1966 and 1992 may not have received two doses of vaccine, which are required to provide immunity.
+Unvaccinated infants are at particularly high risk.
+Many Victorians born between 1966 and 1992 may not have received two doses of vaccine, which are required to provide immunity.

 Young infants, pregnant women and people with a weakened immune system are at increased risk of serious complications from measles.